USS Klakring: 1983

 Klakring completed a light-off examination on 8 September 1983, followed on 15 September by her initial crew certification.
 Prior to leaving for Charleston, South Carolina, Klakring visited Newport, Rhode Island.
 The Klakring crew was able to explore Newport while the America's Cup battle was underway.
 Many sailors experienced getting their "land legs" back after their first days at sea.
 The ship reached her initial home port of Charleston, South Carolina, on 18 September.
 Family members and friends on the pier displayed homemade banners while they welcomed the ship as she maneuvered up the Cooper River on 28 September.

 The ship sailed for her shakedown cruise to Caribbean waters.
 She visited St. Thomas, Virgin Islands (4–7 November 1983), and on 13 November put into Guantánamo Bay, Cuba.
-Klakring sailed on 3 December, carried out a weapons systems accuracy test at Port Everglades, Florida, and then test-fired torpedoes on the range at Atlantic Undersea Test and Evaluation Center (AUTEC), St. Andros Island, on 13 December.
+Klakring sailed on 3 December, carried out a weapons systems accuracy test at Port Everglades, Florida, and then test-fired torpedoes on the range at Atlantic Undersea Test and Evaluation Center (AUTEC), Andros Island, on 13 December.
 She returned to Charleston on 16 December.